paxplot/paxplot/docs/source/getting_started.rst

    paxfig.savefig('my_plot.png')

-Paxplot has lots of additionall functionality.
-Continue onto the advanced usage to see additional examples.
+Paxplot has lots of additional functionality.
+Continue onto the next section to see additional examples.